paveltinnik/Simple_Banking_Sysem/README.md

 2. Log into account (Requests the card number and pin code to enter the account)
 0. Exit

-When you are login in the account, the following menu appears:
+When you login in the account, the following menu appears:
 1. Balance (Shows your balance)
 2. Add income (Requests the amount and adds to your balance)
 3. Do transfer (Transfer funds to another account)